-OLR: Operational Leverage Ratio - Absolute Performance Measure
+Operational Leverage Ratio - Absolute Performance Measure

-We are committed to effectively managing the costs of our business, including through our long-term goal to grow firm-wide awarded compensation expense at a slower rate than the rate of our operating revenue growth.
+We are committed to effectively managing the costs of our business, including through our goal to grow firm-wide awarded compensation expense at a slower rate than the rate of our operating revenue growth.
 By increasing our operating leverage, we seek to advance our ultimate objective of increasing shareholder returns.
 We retain this objective even in years where revenue remains flat or declines, in which case we aim to stabilize and reduce our expenses.
 We believe that the OLR performance metric aligns directly with our objective of increasing our operating leverage through cost discipline and thereby increasing the proportion of our revenue that ultimately benefits our shareholders.
 The OLR performance metric provides this shareholder-focused incentive to the NEOs even during periods of revenue decline.

-- Step 1: We determine our pre-tax earnings growth rate for the entire three-year performance period by reference to the fiscal year immediately preceding the period and the last fiscal year during the period, using the customary method for calculating pre-tax earnings, but (i) instead of using our compensation expense determined in accordance with GAAP, we use our awarded compensation expense for the fiscal year (excluding one-time non-recurring items and the value of off-cycle grants made during the year, which represent new investments in our business) and (ii) we calculate our other expenses, including interest expense and non-compensation expense, for the fiscal year in the adjusted manner set forth in our annual earnings release for the fiscal year. - Step 2: We establish our OLR for the entire three-year performance period by dividing the pre-tax earnings growth rate obtained in Step 1 by our operating revenue growth rate over the entire three-year performance period (similarly measured by reference to the fiscal year immediately preceding the period and the last fiscal year during the period).
+- Step 1: We determine our pre-tax earnings growth rate for the entire three-year performance period by reference to the fiscal year immediately preceding the period and the last fiscal year during the period, using the customary method for calculating pre-tax earnings, but (i) instead of using our compensation expense determined in accordance with GAAP, we use our awarded compensation expense for the fiscal year (excluding one-time non-recurring items, as well as the value of certain off-cycle grants and guaranteed payments that represent investments in our business) and (ii) we calculate our other expenses, including interest expense and non-compensation expense, for the fiscal year in the adjusted manner set forth in our annual earnings release for the fiscal year. - Step 2: We establish our OLR for the entire three-year performance period by dividing the pre-tax earnings growth rate obtained in Step 1 by our operating revenue growth rate over the entire three-year performance period (similarly measured by reference to the fiscal year immediately preceding the period and the last fiscal year during the period).
 We then determine our OLR score based on the tables set forth below (depending on whether operating revenue growth is positive or negative over the performance period).

-Positive Operating Revenue Growth Negative Operating Revenue Growth

-Lazard OLR OLR Score Lazard OLR OLR Score

-OLR < 100% 0.00 $OLR \ge 400\%$ 0.00

-OLR = 100% 0.67 OLR = 350% 0.67

-OLR = 120% 1.00 OLR = 300% 1.00

-OLR = 150% 1.33 OLR = 250% 1.33

-OLR = 170% 1.67 OLR = 200% 1.67

-$OLR \ge 190\%$ 3.00 OLR < 200% 3.00
+Positive Operating Revenue Growth Negative Operating Revenue Growth Lazard OLR Lazard OLR OLR Score OLR Score OLR < 100% OLR 🗆 375% 0.00 0.00 OLR = 100% 0.67 OLR = 325% 0.67 OLR = 120% 1.00 OLR = 275% 1.00 OLR = 150% 1.33 OLR = 225% 1.33 OLR = 170% 1.67 OLR = 175% 1.67 OLR 🗆 190% 3.00 OLR < 100% 3.00